 Just off the road to the Kilauea Lighthouse is Seacliff Plantation, a gated community of homes with land size ranging from three to ten acres.
 Seacliff Plantation borders the National Wildlife Refuge, and every home site enjoys ocean, mountain, and river views.
 It is a quiet, relaxing, and private community of newly built custom homes and open lots.
 Next to Seacliff Plantation, you will find Kilauea Farms, which is a mixture of private estates, family and commercial farms, and horse pastures.
 The central area of Kilauea is dominated by homes built in the late 1970s and 1980s after the plantation closed and the land was sold.
 Many have recently been remodeled, and there are also some new builds and a few open lots spotting the landscape.

-The town of Kilauea is very community based, which could be a reflection of the fact that many of its residents have been there since plantation days.
-It is an ideal community for families or those seeking a quiet, relaxed, or active lifestyle on the north shore.
+The town of Kilauea is very community-based, which could be a reflection of the fact that many of its residents have been there since plantation days.
+It is an ideal community for those seeking a quiet, relaxed, or active lifestyle on the north shore.
 There are a handful of boutique shops and restaurants conveniently located with more coming soon at the new Kilauea Lighthouse Village.